Under Pressure

 "Under Pressure" is a song by the British rock band Queen and singer David Bowie.
-Originally released as a single in October 1981, it was later included on Queen's 1982 album Hot Space.
-The song reached number one on the UK Singles Chart, becoming Queen's second number-one hit in their home country and Bowie's third, and also charted in the top 10 in more than 10 countries around the world.
+Released as a single in October 1981, it was later included on Queen's tenth studio album Hot Space (1982).
+The song reached number one on the UK Singles Chart, becoming Queen's second number-one hit in their home country and Bowie's third; it also charted in the top 10 in more than 10 other countries.

-The song has been described as a "monster rock track that stood out" on the Hot Space album, as well as "an incredibly powerful and poignant pop song".
+The song has been described as a "monster rock track that stood out" on the Hot Space album.
 "Under Pressure" was listed at number 31 on VH1's 100 Greatest Songs of the '80s, and voted the second-best collaboration of all time in a poll by Rolling Stone.
 In 2021, it was ranked number 429 on Rolling Stone's list of The 500 Greatest Songs of All Time.
 It was played live at every Queen concert from 1981 until the end of the band's touring career in 1986.
-Live recordings appear on the Queen live albums Queen Rock Montreal and Live at Wembley '86.
+Live recordings appear on Queen live albums, including Queen Rock Montreal and Live at Wembley '86.

 The song was included on some editions of Queen's first Greatest Hits compilations, such as the original 1981 Elektra release in North America.
-It is included on the band's compilation albums Greatest Hits II, Classic Queen, and Absolute Greatest, as well as Bowie compilations such as Best of Bowie (2002), The Platinum Collection (2005), Nothing Has Changed (2014), Legacy (2016), and Re:Call 3 (2017).
+It appears on the band's compilation albums Greatest Hits II, Classic Queen, and Absolute Greatest, and on Bowie compilations such as Best of Bowie (2002), The Platinum Collection (2005), "The Best of David Bowie 1980/1987" (2007), Nothing Has Changed (2014), Legacy (2016), and Re:Call 3 (2017).